khawjaahmad/hotel-search/README.md

 ## 📱 About the Project

-The **Hotel Booking App** is a Flutter application with a comprehensive QA automation framework that demonstrates:
+The **Hotel Booking App** is a Flutter application with a comprehensive QA automation framework featuring:

 - **Multi-layer Testing**: Unit, Widget, and Integration tests
 - **Cross-Platform Support**: iOS and Android device testing